ietf-wg-spice/draft-ietf-spice-glue-id/draft-ietf-spice-glue-id.md

 However, if collisions are possible within the set of possible external identifiers for an Authority Identifier scheme, then further namespacing is necessary at the GLUE URN level.
-Such namespacing MUST be done using the Authority Identifier.
+Such namespacing could be done by allocating multiple Authority Identifiers.
 The combination of the Authority Identifier and the External Identifier MUST result in a unique GLUE URN.